Small Details You Missed In Squid Game Season 2

 The actors behind the Salesman and the Front Man are very famous

-The actors for many of the characters in "Squid Game" have become internationally known because of their involvement in the series.
+The actors playing many of the characters in "Squid Game" have become internationally known for their involvement in the series.
 But there are a couple who were already famous even before the release of the show; the man who plays the Salesman and the man who plays the Front Man.
 The Salesman is portrayed by Gong Yoo.
 He has a small but memorable part in "Squid Game," but he's even better known for his starring role as Seok-woo in 2016's "Train to Busan," the Korean movie about a zombie virus that runs rampant on a train between Seoul and Busan.

 Even better known is the actor who portrays the elusive Front Man, Lee Byung-hun.
 Lee has had a slew of roles in English-language films, including as Han Cho Bai in 2013's "RED 2" opposite Bruce Willis, as a T-1000 opposite Arnold Schwarzenegger in 2015's "Terminator Genisys," and as Billy Rocks in the 2016 remake of "The Magnificent Seven" opposite Chris Pratt and Denzel Washington.
 You may also know him from his role as Storm Shadow in 2009's "G.I.
 Joe: The Rise of Cobra" and its 2013 sequel, "G.I.
 Joe: Retaliation."
 In addition, Lee is a member of the Academy of Motion Picture Arts and Sciences and was the first Korean person to present at the Oscars when he gave out an award in 2016.